AnnaBartnik/Geog418_FinalProject_Tutorial_AnnaB/README.md

 ### Combining Climate and Events Data
-In this section, the climate data and event density data are combined by performing a spatial join.
-This allows us to analyze the relationship between temperature and the number of events (fires).
-The following steps outline the data processing workflow:
+To analyze correlations between climate (e.g., temperature) and wildfire events, perform a spatial join.
+This combines the event density map with interpolated climate data

-### Spatial Join and Data Preparation
+#### Spatial Join and Data Preparation
-The spatial join was performed to overlay the event density values onto the interpolated climate surface.
+The spatial join is performed to overlay the event density values onto the interpolated climate surface.
 This ensures that each polygon in the interpolated surface includes information about nearby event densities.

 ```{r spatial-join, echo=TRUE, message=FALSE, warning=FALSE, results = "hide"}
 # Perform the spatial join